UNMATCHED LENGTH and QUALITY of RESEARCH

-Scientific research on bio-algae concentrates, now sold to the general public under the brand name BioSuperfood, began in the early 1970s in the Soviet Union in response to the pandemic of disease (most especially cancers) ravaging the nation’s human and animal populations.
-So dire was the problem that the country’s livestock, which had been collectivized onto factory-style farms, was in danger of almost complete devastation.
+Moldovan scientist Dr. Michael Kiriac (now a Canadian citizen) and his team began research on BioSuperfood bio-algae concentrates in the early 1970s in response to the pandemic of disease (most especially cancers) ravaging the nation’s human and animal populations.
+So dire was the problem that the country’s livestock, which had been stolen by the Soviet government from family farms and collectivized onto factory-style farms, was in danger of almost complete devastation.

-Faced with ever-increasing human mortality and the potential loss of the country’s food supply, the government invested more than 20,000 man-years and hundreds of millions of dollars testing tens of thousands of species of algae on more than 20 species of animals (individual animals numbering in the millions – unheard of in most studies) to solve the problem.
-The team of scientists was led by Michael Kiriac of Moldova, whose pioneering research convinced him that nutrition was not only a solution to the prevention of disease, but also the very foundation of health.
+Faced with the potential loss of the nation’s food supply, the government, impressed with Dr. Kiriac’s pioneering research that indicated that nutrition, rather than pharmaceuticals, was both the solution to the prevention of disease and also the foundation of health, invested more than 20,000 man-years and hundreds of millions of dollars testing tens of thousands of species of algae on more than 20 species of animals (individual animals numbering in the millions – unheard of in most studies) to solve the problem.
+The results were astounding, achieving 100% eradication of cancers in livestock and restoration of health to many survivors of the Chernobyl nuclear disaster.

 MOLDOVA POULTRY FACILITY

 In 1985, after completing ten years of intense research focusing on the science of algae applied to cancers and other diseases with the Academy of Science of Moldova, Michael Kiriac was invited to join the Ministry of Agriculture of Moldova as chief of the Nutrition Sciences department.
 He was asked to accelerate his research for application to the agriculture industry, specifically livestock, and a large poultry farm in Moldova was selected to be the research center.